Start the conversation

 Some of those early leaps of faith did turn out to be winners – but switching to a more logic-based system has greatly benefited my bottom line.
 Now, I only invest in and recommend startups that meet every one of my criteria.
 I’m not here to throw money away – and neither are you.

 I hear pitches from a lot of people.
 Now that you’ve started, it won’t be long before you know what I’m talking about.
 There is no shortage of ideas out there – in fact, more than 100 million startups are launched worldwide each year.

-- I only invest in startups with a big total addressable market.
+1. I only invest in startups with a big total addressable market (TAM).

 Think about it.
 Say you’re looking at a startup that solves a small problem in a huge market – like the e-commerce industry, which is projected to hit $735 billion in just a few years.

 The odds are small that a tiny startup will dominate that massive space overnight.
-But say that it harnesses just 1% of that market…
+But say that they harness just 1% of that market…

 It’s always a good sign when the founders of a business have a history of building successful companies.
 I have way more confidence in an entrepreneur who has already steered a startup to an exit than I have in a first-timer.